pns845/Selenium/Readme.txt

 You have to configure it using Handlers and Formatters:
--Handlers send the log messages to configured destinations like the standard output stream or a file or over HTTP or to your email via SMTP.
+-Handlers send the log messages to configured destinations like the standard output stream or a file or over HTTP or to your email via SMTP. inspect.stack[1][3]---gets the name of class/method from where the method is called.
+-add handler--Add handlers to the logger

 UnitTest:
 https://towardsdatascience.com/level-up-your-code-with-python-decorators-c1966d78607---decorators
 @decorator